North Carolina Health Insurance Practice Exam - Practice Test & Study Guide

-Question: 1 / 400
+1 / 20

-The total duration of disability coverage
+The total number of insured individuals.

 Next Question